 There are essential differences between alcoholism and alcohol abuse.

 If there are significant and recurrent bad outcomes in drinking, you might be abusing alcohol.
-Maybe you have problems with the law, your family or romantic partners, or trouble holding down a job because of your drinking habits.
+You may have problems with the law, your family or romantic partners, or trouble working because of your drinking habits.

 On the other hand, alcoholism is a chronic disease characterized by a physical and psychological dependence on alcohol.
 People with an alcohol addiction need to drink to function.
 You might be struggling with alcohol dependence if: